James J. Riley

-James Joseph Riley is an American fluid dynamicist.
-He is PACCAR professor of engineering in the department of mechanical engineering of the University of Washington.
+James Joseph Riley is an American fluid dynamicist and professor emeritus in mechanical engineering at the University of Washington.
+Prior to his retirement, he was the university's inaugural PACCAR Professor of Engineering.

-Riley graduated from Rockhurst University in 1965.
-He received a PhD from Johns Hopkins University in 1972.
+Riley graduated from Rockhurst College in 1965 and received his PhD from Johns Hopkins University in 1972.
 He is a fellow of the American Physical Society, of the American Society of Mechanical Engineers and of the American Association for the Advancement of Science.
 He was also elected a member of the National Academy of Engineering in 2014 for contributions in analysis, modeling, and computations of transitioning and turbulent phenomena.